kbordon/js-wk4-codereview/README.md

-# Developerreality
+# Developer Reality
+### A Documentation of Personal Development (_12.15.2017_)
+### By Kimberly Bordon

+## Description
+This project is an assortment of explorations in what I feel are not necessarily my weakness but definitely subjects that I would like to devote more time to developing.
+As of now, most of the research and exercises put forth for these studies are notes and screenshots taken from articles, and various teaching websites' lessons.

+I thought about putting it on a blog, and I did indeed create a tumblr, but in hindsight, I think I'd like to actually steer this documentation into my own rendering of a blog site.
+Since, I went back and forth on it from the beginning, when I finally decided to go for it, it was clear there would be no time at all for such an endeavor.
+***
 ## Blindspots
+These are the areas I decided to focus development on:

 **Technical**
-* I don't know sass.
+* How do you use **Sass**?
+I don't know it at all, but considering how much time I spend styling, it would likely be in my best interest to learn.
-* I lament knowing I won't really be able to work with React since working with Angular made me really curious about how it differs in architecture.
+* What is **React** like?
+With my track, I won't be able to work with React.
+Since working with Angular and hearing how much the two differ, I'm curious and want to know about these frameworks compare.
-* I would like to know how to authenticate users in Angular, and other languages.
+* How do you **authenticate users** in Angular?
+I didn't get the opportunity to really study authentication using .NET either, and I want to touch on that as well.

 **Non-Technical**
-* Becoming too focused on one spec, and not managing my time properly.
-* Social anxiety, whiteboarding, and speaking with confidence.
+* How can I get better at **managing my time**?
+I often hyper-focus on one spec, or get easily distracted.
+* How can I **present myself more confidently** in meet-ups, and white-boarding?

+***
 ## Plan of Action
+Today, I will try to work on those areas above, particularly Sass and React.
+In the weeks to come, these are subjects that I feel will not rank high on the priority list since I'll be instead learning the .NET framework and spending less time on code specific activities.
+After today, my focus will definitely fall more on the non-technical points.

-Today, I will look at a few areas that I feel I personally struggle in.
-I'll spend the first few hours of the day to address these trouble spots, and then if there is enough time, I would like to document it a kind of a blog site.
+For the first few hours of the day I'll divide some time amongst these areas, and then if there is enough time, I would like to document it on a blog application set up through Angular.
 That's the ambition anyway, if it doesn't seem like I'll have enough time, I'll likely just record it in the README.

+***
+## The Actual Process
+*
 --https://www.farnamstreetblog.com/2017/06/habits-vs-goals/
 - After having read this article, I know I'm easily guilty of making goals of self-improvement and having them topple over with their top-heavy aspirations.
 It's funny, it seems obvious that an approach of slowly tackling your goal in more bite-sized chunks would be a natural approach, but I know I've often disregarded it, not deliberately, but just jumping headfirst into a lake of problems, not knowing what lie beneath the surface.
 Anyway, went a little off track there.
 Coming away from this article, I'm sure I can find a way to apply this to my working habits, or at the very least, I'll try.